What are the Dieting Commandments?

 Make sure it’s a staple of every meal!
 But how much?

 For those of us that aren’t finely tuned athletes – definitely me – the Institute of Medicine of the National Academies recommends we consume roughly 0.36g protein per pound of bodyweight.
 So for instance, a 170 pound male is recommended to consume 61.2g protein per day [170lb * 0.36 = 61.2g].

 The beauty is that with a proper diet you don’t have to rely on whey protein shakes.
 You can get most of this protein through your diet via foods that already contain protein: nuts, veggies, meats…etc.

 You’ve heard it a hundred times, that the more you eat the faster your metabolism will be…

 While that isn’t completely true, eating food at regular intervals helps reduce hunger.

 For instance, simply eating a light breakfast can help fight off the mid-morning hunger urges we all feel.
-This can lead you to skipping the donuts in the breakroom and saving you a ton of empty calories.
+This can lead you to skip the donuts in the breakroom and saving you a ton of empty calories.